 Buontempo, G., & Brockner, J. (2008).
 Emotional intelligence and the ease of recall judgment bias: The mediating effect of private self-focused attention.
 Journal of Applied Social Psychology, 38(1), 159-172.

-Dr. Buontempo has been a member of the faculty of the Social-Organizational Psychology Program at Teachers College, Columbia University since 2005 and is currently the M.A.
-Program Advisor and a Senior Lecturer in the Social-Organizational Psychology Program.
-Dr. Buontempo teaches Organizational Psychology, Understanding Behavioral Research, Organizational Dynamics, and Research and Independent Study in Social-Organizational Psychology.
+Dr. Gina Buontempo has been a member of the faculty of the Social-Organizational Psychology Program in the Department of Organization and Leadership at Teachers College, Columbia University since 2005 and is currently a Senior Lecturer and the M.A.
+Program Advisor in the Social-Organizational Psychology Program.
+She is also the Director of the Eisenhower and Benavidez Leader Development Programs (ELDP and BLDP), which include Officers and Non-Commissioned Officers in the military.
+Dr. Buontempo teaches Organizational Psychology, Understanding Behavioral Research, Organizational Dynamics and Theory, and is a guest lecturer in an emotional intelligence course.
 She coordinates the Comprehensive Exam for the M.A. students in the Fall and Spring semesters.
-In addition, Dr. Buontempo serves as the Faculty Advisor for the Teachers College, Columbia University Chapter of Psi Chi, the International Honor Society in Psychology, which is comprised of psychology students across Teachers College.
+In her role as Program Advisor for the M.A.
+Program in Social-Organizational Psychology at Teachers College, Columbia University, which consists of approximately 225 graduate students, she advises students on a variety of academic and professional issues.
+In addition, Dr. Buontempo serves as the Faculty Advisor for the Teachers College, Columba University Chapter of Psi Chi, the International Honor Society in Psychology, which is comprised of psychology students across Teachers College.

 Dr. Buontempo holds a B.A. in Psychology with a minor in Business Administration from Seton Hall University and a Ph.D. in Social-Organizational Psychology from Teachers College, Columbia University.